Fire on the Velvet Horizon (2017)

 Short summary: Pokémon + Monster Hunter + Planescape + Fantastical Beasts and Where to Find them + Serotonin reuptake inhibitors

 I am fucking back.
-After perusing Fire on the Velvet Horizon literally one page at a time while taking time off to finish Langrisser, discuss my upcoming project, get to work, watch Conor Mcgregor vs Khabid Nurmagomedov live at 6 in the morning, sleep occasionally and howl madly at the moon, I realized the first question I needed to answer satisfactorily before I could start is how do you even review a monster manual?
+After perusing Fire on the Velvet Horizon literally one page at a time whilst taking time off to kick my Langrisser habit by beating it, discuss my upcoming project, get to work, watch Conor Mcgregor vs Khabid Nurmagomedov live at 6 in the morning, sleep occasionally and howl madly at the moon, I realized the first question I needed to answer satisfactorily before I could start is how do you even review a monster manual?

 Bereft of a system robust and comprehensive enough to tackle the bulk of manuals, let alone the exceptions, we are left with little recourse but to slap one together in the heat of the moment, trusting to superior penmanship and keen observational insight to win the day where a carefully categorized system would have been helpful.
 Fire on the Velvet Horizon is a 124 page monstrous manual, a really fucking weird monstrous manual from a really fucking weird designer/writer and as such it was hard to review because it was hard to figure out what exactly it was and wanted to be.

-This review is written from the point of view that it is, first and foremost, a product designed to be used at the table, a grotesquely unfair perspective considering it has neither monster statts and much of its merit (judging from the handful of positive reviews I have managed to scrounge together from the pink and fluffy corners of the internet) is derived from the presentation and the artstyle, the poetry etc. etc. as much as the actual content and substance of the book.
+This review is written from the point of view that it is, first and foremost, a product designed to be used at the table, a grotesquely unfair perspective considering it has neither monster stats nor spiffy prestige classes and much of its merit (judging from the handful of positive reviews I have managed to scrounge together from the pink and fluffy corners of the internet) is derived from the presentation and the art-style, the poetry etc. etc. as much as the actual content and substance of the book.

-1. OSR products are purchased in a sort of mirror-universe with bizarro theories of economy and only have value if their content cannot be reproduced by oneself, regardless of time constraints.
+1. OSR products are purchased in a sort of mirror-universe with bizarro principles of economy and only have value if their content cannot be reproduced by oneself, regardless of time constraints.

-2. Integrating an idea into a roleplaying system is a practice so utterly trivial that it can safely be outsourced to the hands of you, the moronic, unwashed and dirt-fingered tabletop-gaming public!, whilst the outre designer’s place is to merely cultivate the brilliant fruits of his god-like imagination from his lofty perch atop the Ivory Tower to inspire the aforementioned dull-headed proletariat rutting in the filth below it.
+2. Integrating an idea into a roleplaying system is a practice so utterly trivial that it can safely be outsourced to the hands of you, the moronic, unwashed and dirt-fingered tabletop-gaming public, whilst the outre designer’s place is merely to cultivate the brilliant fruits of his god-like imagination from his lofty perch atop the Ivory Tower and thus inspire the aforementioned dull-headed proletariat rutting in the filth below it.